Why a Feelings Wheel Supports Your Positive Parenting Journey

 Explaining to kids why they feel those negative emotions–and then adding encouragement–guides kids towards surmounting them.

-The Feeling Wheel Teaches Emotional Problem-Solving
+The Wheel of Emotions Teaches Emotional Problem-Solving

 Detecting the true problem behind any emotion–or a set of them– is only the first part of the equation.